umalabs/ibe/docs/CRYPTOGRAPHY.md

 note across: The request from the Client to the RS for encrypting the Content Encryption Key is authorized using JWT.
 The response includes the Identity nonce, Identity IV, Content Encryption Key ciphertext, and Identity AAD tag.

-Masterkey -> IdentityEncKeyGen: Master Key
+Masterkey -> HKDF: Master Key

 ' --- Content plaintext for hash generation ---
 ContentPlaintext -> ContentHashGen: Content plaintext